dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 #### `WILDFLY_EXECUTER_MAX_THREADS`

-This environment variable sets the maximum threads allowed for the managed-executor-service in the Wildfly configuration (optional, default is `100`).
+Maximum threads allowed for the managed-executor-service in the Wildfly configuration (optional, default is `100`).

 #### `WILDFLY_PACSDS_MAX_POOL_SIZE`

-This environment variable sets the maximum pool size allowed for the PacsDS datasource in the Wildfly configuration (optional, default is `50`).
+Maximum pool size allowed for the PacsDS datasource in the Wildfly configuration (optional, default is `50`).

 #### `WILDFLY_DISABLE_CACHING_FOR_SECURED_PAGES`

-Indicates if Wildfly Undertow servlet container should set headers to disable caching for secured pages.
+Controls if Wildfly Undertow servlet container should set headers to disable caching for secured pages (optional, default is `true`).

+#### `WILDFLY_RESOLVE_PEER_ADDRESS`

-(optional, default is `true`).
+Enables host DNS lookup of peer address by Wildfly Undertow servlet container (optional, default is `false`).

 ### [Logstash/GELF Logger](https://logging.paluch.biz/) configuration: